This Mexican cauliflower rice is a great substitute for the traditional Mexican rice.

 - Push 1 cauliflower head through food processor using with the grating attachment.
 Pulse until you have the rice consistency.
 If you do not have the grating attachment, you can use the regular blade, but it will be cut different.

-- Heat 1 tbsp olive oil in skillet.
+- Heat 1 tablespoon olive oil in skillet.

 - Add 1 cup salsa, 1 diced tomato, 3 crushed garlic, 1 diced onion, ½ diced bell peppers, and 1 diced jalapeño.
 Cook until softened.